On the four-quark operator matrix elements for the lifetime of $\Lambda_{b}$: QCD sum rules analysis

-It can be seen from Eq. (\ref{eq:correlator_had}) that there are 8 Dirac structures, but only 2 parameters need to be determined.
-Using the similar prescription as that used in \cite{Shi:2019hbf,Zhao:2020wbw,Zhao:2020mod}, that is, by considering the contributions from the negative parity baryons, Eq. (\ref{eq:correlator_had}) is updated to
+It can be seen from Eq. (\ref{eq:correlator_had}) that, there are 8 Dirac structures, but only (at most) 2 parameters need to be determined.
+By considering the contribution of negative-parity baryons \cite{Shi:2019hbf,Zhao:2020wbw,Zhao:2020mod}, one can update Eq. (\ref{eq:correlator_had}) to